 Do the Opposite of Porn

 Parental talks, school sex education classes, and Internet searches may provide useful information, but when it comes down to getting down, most men get most of their sex education from pornography.
 In two previous posts (the one, the other), I’ve defended porn against the accusation that it contributes to sexual assault.
 The evidence shows that it does not.
 But porn deserves to be criticized for another reason.
 With a billion pages available for free on the Internet, porn has become the leading sex educator of men—and it models sex all wrong.

 Porn is 90 percent genital—overwhelmingly fellatio and intercourse.
 There’s a smidgen of kissing, caressing, and cunnilingus, but most of the action involves women eagerly welcoming erections into two, and sometimes three, erotic openings.
 In other words, porn is all about the genitals and vastly under-emphasizes extended, playful, mutual whole-body massage.

 Women complain that men discount foreplay and rush into intercourse.
 That’s standard procedure for the men in porn.
 It’s almost entirely XXX, genital-fixated hardcore action.

 Genital play is certainly part of sex, but as I just explained, elevating sex from blah to great involves a shift away from genital preoccupation to the whole body.
-By modeling that sex equals fellatio and intercourse, porn seriously misleads men about both genders’ experience of sex.
+By modeling that sex equals fellatio and intercourse, porn seriously misleads men about the experience of sex for both genders.